maxcrystal/blockchain-nodejs/readme.md

 # Learn Blockchains by Building One with Pure NodeJS

-This is the port to the NodeJS of the python source code for the post on [Building a Blockchain](https://medium.com/p/117428612f46) by Daniel van Flymen.
+This is a port to NodeJS of the python source code for the post on [Building a Blockchain](https://medium.com/p/117428612f46) by Daniel van Flymen.
 I did it in order to learn Node and Blockchain, so it may not be ideal.

 ## Installation